 In case you have undisclosed liabilities

-HMRC strongly targets the taxpayers who have not declared all their incomes and identify them through the information they contain.
+HMRC strongly targets the taxpayers who have not declared all their incomes and identifies them through the information they contain.
 This is being done to eliminate tax evasion.
 HMRC usually charge high penalties from the taxpayers who don’t come forward to declare their unpaid taxes rather than the taxpayers who make an offer of declaring their unpaid taxes voluntarily to HMRC.

 The penalties could be up to 100% for non-declaration of unpaid liabilities or up to 200% in case of offshore related income.
 In serious cases, the taxpayer’s criminal investigation may also be considered an option as per the criminal investigation policy.